chromium/chromium/components/external_intents/README.md

 makes use of the **ExternalNavigationDelegate** to allow content embedders to customize the behavior, and the **RedirectHandler** to track Navigation history.

-There are 3 main ways shouldOverrideUrlLoading gets invoked:
+There are 2 ways shouldOverrideUrlLoading gets invoked:

 - Main frame navigations
   - Called through a NavigationThrottle in intercept\_navigation\_delegate.cc
 - Subframe navigations
   - Only intercepted for external protocols
   - Called through ExternalProtocolHandler::LaunchUrl
-- New Tab navigations (but only sometimes)
-  - Called through the popup blocker (and maybe other things?)
-  - Doesn't have a RedirectHandler - hard to reason about

 # Additional Details